 We show, however, that any separating profile implementable using a finite number of states has enough structure that we can choose the history so that not only do relevant states cycle, but that every other state transits under the cycle to a cycling state.
-The cycle allows us to effectively choose the T above independently of the prior, and gives us our main result (Theorem 4): Separating strict PPE profiles of public-monitoring games do not induce Nash equilibria in any strongly-close-by games with rich private monitoring.
+The cycle allows us to effectively choose the T above independently of the prior, and gives us our main result (Theorem 4): Separating strict PPE profiles of public-monitoring games implementable using a finite number of states do not induce Nash equilibria in any strongly-close-by games with rich private monitoring.